What is the Learning Partners program?

-Our professors are glad to work with students who make the effort to meet with the professor to discuss their learning differences.
+Our professors are glad to work with students to discuss their learning differences.
 They respect students who are willing to go above and beyond to ensure they are doing their absolute best in college.
 Professors have learned that these students tend to be hard workers who take their courses seriously and are just as likely – if not more so – to excel as compared to their classmates who have not requested accommodations.

 I want to start college without receiving any accommodations to see if I can make it on my own.
 If I change my mind, can I request accommodations at any time during the semester?

 The process for qualifying for accommodations can take some time, so students are strongly encouraged to register with Accessibility Services prior to the beginning of the semester.
 You still have the option throughout the semester to use or not use the accommodations you qualify for.
 For example, a student with a learning disability may qualify for extended testing time in all classes, but only choose to use it in one particular course.